sweta4340/sweta_patel_portfolio/README.md

 **📧 Email:** sweta.patel4340@gmail.com
 **🔗 LinkedIn:** [Sweta Patel](https://www.linkedin.com/in/sweta-patel-95091322a/)

-👋 Hello, I'm Sweta Patel, a passionate **Data Engineer** with a strong background in **analytics, software engineering, and cloud solutions**.
+👋 Hello, I'm Sweta Patel, a passionate data engineer with expertise in analytics, software engineering, and project management.

-My journey with data began in college while studying databases and advanced database technologies.
-I was fascinated by how data moves through systems, how it can be structured for efficiency, and its ability to drive smart decision-making.
-I constantly explored emerging trends, analyzed patterns, and kept up with the latest technologies.
-Through hands-on projects, I refined my skills and discovered creative ways to extract value from data.
-To me, data is more than just numbers—it’s a powerful asset that can fuel innovation, predict trends, and uncover hidden opportunities when used effectively.
+My love for data started back in college when I first discovered how databases store, manage, and transform raw information into meaningful insights.
+I was fascinated by how data isn’t just numbers—it tells stories and drives decisions.
+That curiosity stuck with me, pushing me to explore deeper and build data-driven solutions that actually make an impact.

+🎓 With over 2.5 years of experience across both the healthcare and banking sectors, I’ve designed and optimized ETL pipelines, built data migration frameworks, and implemented cloud-native architectures that improve performance, reliability, and compliance.
+Currently at EY Technology Solutions, I work on large-scale data migration and transformation projects for one of Canada’s top banks, where I’ve helped streamline workflows and reduce processing time by over 30%.
+Before this, I led healthcare data initiatives at L&T Technology Services, building Python-based ETL pipelines and Power BI dashboards that enabled clinical teams to make faster, data-driven decisions.

+🚀 I believe data isn’t just numbers—it’s the key to smarter decision-making, optimized processes, and groundbreaking innovations.
+I’m always eager to connect with fellow data enthusiasts, engineers, and visionaries to exchange ideas, collaborate, and push the boundaries of data-driven transformation.

 ---